pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 ### Receive messages

-Receive messages, signals, and events through event listeners.
+Receive messages, signals, and events via event listeners.
 See Event Listeners.

 ### Description

-Opens a TCP socket to PubNub and listens on specified channels.
-You must initialize with subscribe_key.
-By default, you receive only messages published after subscribe() completes.
+Creates a TCP socket to PubNub and listens for messages on specified channels. subscribe_key is required.
+By default, only messages published after subscribe completes are received.

-- Connectivity notification: check envelope.status to know when subscribed before publishing to avoid race conditions.
+- Connectivity notification: Check envelope.status to know when subscribe is active to avoid race conditions when publishing immediately after subscribing.
-- Auto-reconnect and catch-up: set restore: true to attempt to retrieve missed messages after disconnect.
-Default reconnect after ~320 seconds timeout.
+- Reconnect and catch-up: Set restore: true to attempt reconnection and retrieve missed messages.
+Default reconnect after a 320-second timeout.
 - Unsubscribing from all channels resets the last-received timetoken and may cause message gaps.

 ### Method(s)

-To Subscribe to a channel you can use the following method(s) in the Ruby SDK:
+To Subscribe to a channel:

 ```
 `1subscribe(